tyagishubham177/MyScraper/README.md

      * See a live status of purposefully the GitHub Action (is the watcher running or snoozing?).
   * View recent check runs and outcomes (including an archive of screenshots for each run).
   * Add or remove products to track, and manage recipient subscriptions without digging into code.
-    * **Admin Email Blasts:** Send custom emails (HTML or plain text) to specific user groups: all users, only the admin, or non-subscribers (users with no active product subscriptions).
+    * **Admin Email Blasts:** Send custom emails (HTML or plain text) to specific user groups: all users, only the admin, or non-subscribers (users with no saved subscriptions).
 All recipients are placed in BCC for privacy.
 The modal shows who will receive the blast and lets you add or remove addresses just like an email client.
 This is useful for announcements or targeted communication.
   * Toggle the monitoring on/off (requires admin login) in case you need to pause the chaos.

 * 📝 **Detailed Logging & Artifacts:** Every run saves a screenshot of the product page (so you know what it looked like when marked in-stock or out-of-stock).
 There’s also a summary email after each run listing which notifications were sent and which were skipped (and why).
 It’s like a report card for each cycle.